Comprehension

 (c) determine cause-and-effect relationships,

-(d) compare and contrast ideas or information,
+(d) compare and contrast

 (e) discern themes, opinions, or perspectives,